 Young Carers attended a one-day training session delivered by St Andrews First Aid.
 The training was offered at part of the Young Scot Young Carers Package.
 All the young carers who took part left the training day saying that they feel a lot more confident about administering first aid.

-One young carer said:

-The thing I learned most from the training is that one person can make a difference.
+One young carer said: "The thing I learned most from the training is that one person can make a difference".

+Training tree-word cloud:

+Words for tree cloud: Comfortable, enjoyed, look forward, helped the whole family, helpful, I would absolutely recommend, excellent, hope, Knowledge is everything, understanding, Thank you, informed, life changing, Information, needed, understand, amazing, learn, information.

+understand, amazing, learn, information.
 Training and Peer Support most popular courses 2021-2022.

-Understanding Dementia Course

-"I think the Dementia training is great.
+Basic Dementia course "I think the Dementia training is great.
 The trainer explains everything so well.
-I look forward to my next sessions".

-Mindfulness

-"This was a great way to learn to take time out to reset your mind, feel calmer and better equipped when dealing with stress or challenge worked well".
+I look forward to my next sessions.
+Mindfulness "This was a great way to learn to take time out to reset your mind, feel calmer and better equipped when dealing with stress or challenge worked well.
 "This is the first time in my life where I have been quiet in my own head.
-I did not think I could feel so calm in myself".

-Autism: Parent Pathway Training

-"Knowledge is everything and absolutely key to understanding people living with autism and realising we are just people, looking to navigate a world and society that really isn't adapted for us!"
+I did not think I could feel so calm in myself" Autism: Parent Pathway Training Knowledge is everything and absolutely key to understanding people living with autism and realising we are just people, looking to navigate a world and society that really isn't adapted for us!
 "I hope you know these are really changing people's lives and thank you again for providing the courses!"

-Trauma Informed Parenting

-"I had done some training re trauma previously and thought it wasn't interactive enough, but today's workshop was brilliant.
-My husband seems to have got a lot out of it too, which will help the whole family".
+"I had done some training re trauma previously and Mental Health: Raising Awareness & Building Resilience In development: What to expect from Hospital Discharge?

+thought it wasn't interactive enough, but today's workshop was brilliant.
+My husband seems to have got a lot out of it too, which will help the whole family" "It was nice to participate in the short techniques to become aware of our surroundings, feel calm and learn to maintain this feeling."
+Herbert Protocol information session